nathaliabeatriz/simple-calculator/README.md

 <h1 align="center"> Calculator 🔢</h1>

 <p align="center">
-Project created to train and develop new habilities in JavaScript and CSS<br/>
+Project created to train and develop new abilities in JavaScript and CSS<br/>
 </p>

 <p align="center">